 02 of 11

-These buttercups were found on the margin of a marshy area in a pasture.
-The flowers are yellow and cup shaped with sharply lobed leaves off of a thin stem.
+The flowers are yellow and cup-shaped with sharply lobed leaves off of a thin stem.
 The grass around them was well grazed.
 Horses will avoid eating buttercups if there is more desirable feed available.
-After a hard frost or dried in hay buttercups are no longer toxic.
+After a hard frost or dried in hay, buttercups are no longer toxic.

 Buttercups may cause: